robertdebock/presentations/secrets-management.md

 3. The credentials can be stored in a repository/image.
 4. Who has access to the credentials is vague.
 5. A leaked secret can cause a lot of damage.
-6. Application share the same credentials.
+6. Applications share the same credentials.

 ---